-Source refers to Quran and Sunna while proof/Adillah is the evidence found from the sources i.e. Quran and Sunnah.
+Source refers to Quran and Sunna while Adillah (proof) is the evidence found from the sources i.e. Quran and Sunnah.

 The above definitions are as understood by the writer and same as will be used in the paper.

 USUL AL-FIQH AS A FIELD OF KNOWLEDGE